 Our Wish List…

-- To have a house with a garden.
+- To have a Large house or building with a Large garden.

-- To own a caravan to help family bonding, in order to have some respite away.
+- To own a caravan, to help with family bonding, and to give some respite away.

-- To be able to operate drop-in centres, that will also accomodate the children from O.L.L.Y, up and down the country.
+- To be able to operate drop-in centres, these will also accommodate the children from O.L.L.Y, up and down the country.

 - To have sponsors to help us run at the level we need to.